-Iron and zinc are essential minerals for vegan bodybuilders.
-The problem is that they are both liable to reduced bioavailability in a vegan bodybuilding diet due to organic compounds known as phytates (found primarily in plant seeds and legumes) (R).
+Iron and zinc are crucial minerals for vegan bodybuilders.
+The problem is that the absorption of iron and zinc may be reduced by a vegan bodybuilding diet due to organic compounds known as phytates (found primarily in plant seeds and legumes) (R).

 Below you'll find a comprehensive list of high-protein vegan foods to help you build muscle and recover properly.
 It's split into separate plant-based food categories so you can identify which to include in your vegan bodybuilding meal plan.

 It might be wise to look up food items and portion sizes in a nutrition database or food-tracking app to ensure you're reaching your calorie and macronutrient needs for building muscle on a vegan diet.
 The laws of thermodynamics still apply regardless if you're going the herbivore route.

 - Vegan protein powder (e.g., pea protein and rice protein)

 Vegan Fats Sources